-Banking is constantly changing, especially due to covid19.
-While restrictions are lifting, many consumers prefer to bank online via desktop and mobile app platforms.
-80% of consumers prefer online banking over going to a retail branch.
-Retail branch traffic is predicted to drop by 36% between 2017 and 2022.
+Banking is constantly changing, with 80% of consumers now preferring to bank online via desktop and mobile app platforms over going to a retail branch.

 To gain a competitive advantage, your financial institution must understand what all the best checking accounts have in common.
 Little details like ease of use, deposit promotions, security measures, and more can make a huge difference.

 So, what do consumers want in a checking account?
-Read this guide to find out!
+Read this guide to the best checking accounts to find out!

 So what do people want in a checking account?
 It generally boils down to two main categories: usability and financial.
 Your clients want accounts that have low, transparent fees and are easy to use.
 For example, 49% of consumers use their banks’ mobile apps.